Menu

 It is essential for a child to learn to read fluently.
 We strongly encourage your child to read at home 5 times a week.
 We request that you record this in your child's reading record.
 Children can write in the book and pages read, but reading diaries must be signed by an adult each time a child reads.
 The number of times a child has read is counted up on a MONDAY and the more they read, the more credits they will earn.

 Children need to complete an online 'Accelerated Reader' quiz in school or at home (link is at the bottom of this page) when they have finished a book to show how well they understood what was read.
-They can retake the if they aren't successful at first.
+They can retake the quiz if they aren't successful at first.
 The children will take a 'Star Reader' test at several points of the year, in order to establish their ZPD, which is the level at which they are reading and relates to the colour banded books that they read at school and home.
 Children's login details will be in the front of their homework diaries.
 On a FRIDAY we will check records and children will be awarded credits for each book quiz passed.

 Children also need to regularly learn and practise their statutory spellings which are stuck in the back of their homework diary and are below.
 These are the words that all children in primary schools are expected to know by the end of their key stage as part of the English National Curriculum.
 We will choose 20 words at random from the list to test in the last week of term to track children's progress.